triton-inference-server/tutorials/HuggingFace/README.md

 ### Deploying using a Triton Ensemble

-Before the specifics around deploying the models can be discussed, the first step is to download the model.
+Before the specifics around deploying the models can be discussed, the first step is to download and export the model.
 It is recommended to run the following inside the [PyTorch container available on NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
 If this is your first try at setting up a model ensemble in Triton, it is highly recommended to review [this guide](../Conceptual_Guide/Part_5-Model_Ensembles/README.md) before proceeding.
+The key advantages of breaking down the pipeline is improved performance and access to a multitude of acceleration options.
+Explore [Part-4](../Conceptual_Guide/Part_4-inference_acceleration/README.md) of the conceptual guide for details about model acceleration.

 ```
 # Pull the PyTorch Container from NGC